-Holt has appeared with many of the leading ensembles in the Greater Toronto Area including Continuum Contemporary Music, Art of Time Ensemble, Against the Grain Theatre, Pocket Concerts, Soundstreams, Thin Edge New Music Collective, Tapestry Opera, and more.
-He also has occasionally appeared in the cello sections of the Canadian Opera Company Orchestra, National Ballet of Canada Orchestra, Toronto Symphony Orchestra, Esprit Orchestra and many other professional orchestras and ensembles.
+Known for his artistic versatility, Bryan Holt has performed throughout North America and abroad in numerous concert halls and alternative venues.
+Bryan has appeared with many of the leading ensembles in the Greater Toronto Area including Continuum Contemporary Music, Art of Time Ensemble, Against the Grain Theatre, Soundstreams, Thin Edge New Music Collective, Tapestry Opera, and more.
+He has also appeared in the cello sections of the Canadian Opera Company Orchestra, National Ballet of Canada Orchestra, Toronto Symphony Orchestra, Esprit Orchestra, Kitchener-Waterloo Symphony Orchestra and many other professional orchestras and ensembles.

 Want to learn more about Bryan?
 Check out his interview on the Podcast “Talkin Blues”

-To find out more, please use the contact form or send an email to [email protected]
+To find out more, please use the contact form or send an email to [email protected].